 Learning to write

-Written records were vital to the way Egypt is governed, so for a person to take any important job it was necessary for them to train as a scribe.
-All high-ranking government officials, priests, army generals, as well as the pharaoh himself, know how to read and write.
-Pupils start learning at the age of five.
+Written records were vital to the way Egypt was governed, so for a person to take any important job it was necessary for them to train as a scribe.
+All high-ranking government officials, priests, army generals, as well as the pharaoh himself, knew how to read and write.
+Pupils started learning at the age of five.
 Nearly all were boys from wealthy families, the only ones that could afford education for their children.
-They learnt how to write hieroglyphs, the form of writing used in ancient Egypt, practising on old pieces of pottery, called ostraca.
+They learned how to write hieroglyphs, the form of writing used in ancient Egypt, practising on old pieces of pottery, called ostraca.

 There were more than 700 different hieroglyphs, representing people, animals or objects, to learn.
 Boys were expected to master the art by the age of 12, the time when they finished their education.
 Besides its use in literature and inscriptions, writing was essential for recording transactions.